evnm/www/_posts/2020-02-04-five-years-in-energy.md

 I left Twitter in early 2015 with the goal of finding software opportunities in grid modernization<sup><a id="fn2ref" href="#fn2">2</a></sup>.

-Soon thereafter, I met a couple guys who were leaving <acronym title="Lawrence Berkeley National Laboratory">LBNL</acronym> to start a company around [a novel sensing technique](https://pdfs.semanticscholar.org/931c/9a2e7a5843ed077e8564455b551aff74a655.pdf) for monitoring home energy use.
+Soon thereafter, I met a couple guys who were leaving <abbr title="Lawrence Berkeley National Laboratory">LBNL</abbr> to start a company around [a novel sensing technique](https://pdfs.semanticscholar.org/931c/9a2e7a5843ed077e8564455b551aff74a655.pdf) for monitoring home energy use.
 I joined them as the first employee of Whisker Labs, where we set about making it cheaper and easier to mine residential energy data.
 After a handful of successful pilots and an [acquisition](https://venturebeat.com/2016/12/05/earth-networks-acquires-whisker-labs-and-launches-diy-home-energy-monitor/), I parted ways with Whisker Labs in 2018.

 I then spent some time developing an idea to address painpoints I’d observed while working with electric utilities at Whisker Labs.
 I ended up joining an early-stage team at [X](https://x.company) that shared my thinking on this specific problem space.
 I can’t say much of anything about this project, due to the secretive nature of X.